vvscode/docs/docs/sms/sms.md

 ---
 ## Overview

-We offer a number of different APIs and libraries that make it easy for you to use our SMS services globally, to send and receive messages.!!!!!!
+We offer a number of different APIs and libraries that make it easy for you to use our SMS services globally, to send and receive messages.

 > **Note**
 >